canarybit/COPS/README.md

 [GCP](https://cloud.google.com/security/products/confidential-computing)
 or [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sev-snp.html).
 Note that the confidentiality and integrity guarantees of COPS only apply to data **in memory**.
 This means that to avoid data leakage in case of memory swapping, the search engine should launch confiential VM instances without a disk.
+Integrating disk encryption with COPS is in the current roadmap but pending on ongoing development in other dependecies.

 ## Performance and scalability considerations